Energy Received By

-Engineers on SCI.ELECTRONICS.DESIGN have pointed out that my above analysis of FIG.2 is not quite correct: the R2 power is NOT limited to only 16 milliwatts as I have calculated.
+Engineers on SCI.ELECTRONICS.DESIGN have pointed out that my above analysis of FIG.2 is missing a lot more power: the R2 resonant power is NOT limited to only 16 milliwatts as I have calculated.
 This is true because the voltage across L2 is NOT limited to 71V like I thought.
-Instead, it is limited only by the Q factor of the resonator, and is proportional to the value of R2.
+Instead, it is limited only by the Q factor of the resonator, and this is proportional to the value of R2.
 If the resistance of R2 is made very large, then the Q becomes large.
 (The resonant frequency of L2-C2 must be retuned slightly to maximize the power in R2.)
 By making the value of R2 larger, the Q becomes larger, and the voltage across R2 will rise proportionally.
-Because the power dissipation for R2 depends upon the *square* of the voltage across it, increasing the value of R2 doesn't result in the same received Pd, instead it lets the antenna receive a larger Pd.
+Because the power dissipation for R2 depends upon the *square* of the voltage across it, increasing the value of R2 doesn't result constant received Pd, instead it lets the antenna receive far larger power.

 As a result, my calculation of 100:1 power difference between Fig. 1 and

-made, then the 100:1 difference could be immensely larger, even far higher
+are made, then the 100:1 difference could be immensely larger, even far

-than 100V.
-And because the voltage across R2 and C2 rises much higher, the
+higher than 100V.
+And because the voltage across R2 and C2 rises much

-e-field near the C2 plates is much higher too.
+higher, the e-field near the C2 plates is much higher too.
+Obviously this

 This change does not alter my conclusion: R2 dissipates far more power than R1, and the e-field adjacent to the small C2 plates in Fig. 2 has a far larger value than the e-field adjacent to the small C1 plates in Fig 1.